Blenheim Palace: The palace today

-The palace remains the home of the Dukes of Marlborough, the present incumbent of the title being Charles James (Jamie) Spencer-Churchill, 12th Duke of Marlborough.
-Charles James succeeded to the Dukedom upon his father's death on 16 October 2014.
-As of October 2016, the Marlboroughs still have to tender a copy of the French royal flag to the Monarch on the anniversary of the Battle of Blenheim as rent for the land that Blenheim Palace stands on.
+The palace remains the home of the Dukes of Marlborough, the present incumbent being Charles James (Jamie) Spencer-Churchill, 12th Duke of Marlborough.
+Charles James succeeded to the dukedom on the death of his father, the 11th duke on 16 October 2014.
+As of October 2016, the Marlboroughs still tender a copy of the French royal flag to the monarch on the anniversary of the Battle of Blenheim as rent for the land that Blenheim Palace stands on.

 The palace, park, and gardens are open to the public on payment of an entry fee (maximum £32, as of September 2022).
 Several tourist entertainment attractions separate from the palace are the Formal and Walled Gardens, Marlborough Maze and the Butterfly House.
 The palace is linked to the Walled Garden by a miniature railway, the Blenheim Park Railway.

 The public have free access to about five miles (8 km) of public rights of way through the Great Park area of the grounds, which are accessible from Old Woodstock and from the Oxfordshire Way, and which are close to the Column of Victory.

-Lord Edward Spencer-Churchill, the brother of the current Duke, wished to feature a contemporary art programme within the historic setting of the palace where he spent his childhood.
-He founded Blenheim Art Foundation (BAF), a non-profit organisation, to present large-scale contemporary art exhibitions.
+Lord Edward Spencer-Churchill, the brother of the current Duke, founded Blenheim Art Foundation (BAF), a non-profit organisation, to present large-scale contemporary art exhibitions within the historic setting of the palace.
 BAF launched on 1 October 2014 with the UK's largest ever exhibition by Ai Weiwei.
-The foundation was conceived to give a vast number of people access to innovative contemporary artists working in the context of this historic palace.
-In September 2019, on the occasion of the opening of Maurizio Cattelan's show "Victory is not an option", the palace was the scene of a robbery: unknown thieves entered the palace at night time, just after the opening of the show, and stole a golden toilet, valued at $5 million, which had been installed by the artist in one of the bathrooms.
+In September 2019, during an exhibition of the work of the Italian artist Maurizio Cattelan, thieves entered the palace and stole America, a toilet constructed in 18-carat gold and valued at £4.75 million, which had been installed in one of Blenheim's bathrooms.
+The artwork was not recovered.

 Blenheim Palace is a frequent location for filming.
-A survey in 2021 noted 71 appearances in film and television, more than for any other English country house.
+A survey in 2021 noted that Blenheim made 71 appearances in film and television, more than for any other English country house.
 The site offers a tour of the various filming locations.

+In July 2024, the palace was the venue for the 4th summit of the European Political Community.